Two Japanese evacuated from Wuhan have pneumonia symptoms, second flight being dispatched

 “I was extremely worried that I was stuck there while the situation was changing very rapidly,” Takeo Aoyama, a Nippon Steel employee, told reporters at the airport after being evacuated from Wuhan, which is in virtual lockdown.

 “I feel really relieved now that I have been brought back in a speedy manner like this on a chartered flight,” said Aoyama, who was wearing a mask.
+Some 450 Japanese nationals are waiting to be evacuated and the government will dispatch a second flight to Wuhan on Wednesday evening.

+Japan on Tuesday reported the first case of a possible transmission inside the country - a Japanese tour bus driver who was infected after coming into contact with Chinese visitors.
+Public broadcaster NHK said late on Wednesday that the tour bus’s guide, a woman residing in Osaka, also tested positive, bringing the country’s total number of patients to eight.

 The death toll from the coronavirus, believed to have originated in a Wuhan market which illegally sold wildlife, rose sharply to 132 on Wednesday, with nearly 1,500 new cases.

-The government has said that a total of 650 Japanese citizens were hoping to be evacuated.
-A special task force to deal with the epidemic will be set up on Thursday, Prime Minister Shinzo Abe said.
+Japanese Prime Minister Shinzo Abe said a special task force to deal with the epidemic would be set up on Thursday.

-“We must act with the understanding that the situation is now different.
-We have come to a new stage,” Health Minister Katsunobu Kato said in parliament, a day after confirmation of the first suspected person-to-person infection within Japan.

-Reporting by Kiyoshi Takenaka, Akira Tomoshige, Sakura Murakami, Chang-Ran Kim and Sam Nussey; Editing by Angus MacSwan and Philippa Fletcher
+Reporting by Kiyoshi Takenaka, Akira Tomoshige, Sakura Murakami, Chang-Ran Kim and Sam Nussey; Editing by Philippa Fletcher and Chizu Nomiyama